emirotin/hamlsc/README.md

 HAML with CoffeeScript Logic
 ============================

-Project purpose: see the name.
+Project purpose: see the title.

 Testing: